Is Heavy Cream the Same As Whipping Cream?

-If you’re making whipped cream—whether for apple pie or cupcakes—you know there’s one ingredient you absolutely need: cream.
+Let’s face it — homemade whipped cream is way better than the stuff from the can (and free from all of the added chemicals and stabilizers, too).
+Plus, no apple pie is complete without it!
+In order to make your own whipped cream, you know there’s one ingredient you absolutely need: cream.
 But take a trip down the dairy aisle and it’s easy to get stumped by the flurry of options, including heavy cream, heavy whipping cream, and whipping cream.

-Given these small differences in fat, can you use both types of cream interchangeability?
+Given these small differences in fat, can you use both types of cream interchangeably?
 For making whipped cream, yes — but you’ll get a slightly different product.
 Here’s how:

-Heavy cream will whip better and hold its shape longer than whipping cream.
+Heavy cream (or heavy whipping cream) will whip better and hold its shape longer than whipping cream.
 Therefore, it’s recommended more for piping, pastry fillings, and toppings.
-Additionally, heavy cream’s higher fat count makes it a better thickening agent for creamy sauces like penne alla vodka or creamy soups like vichyssoise.
+Additionally, heavy cream’s higher fat count makes it a better thickening agent for creamy sauces, like penne alla vodka, or creamy soups like vichyssoise.